 Three types of match (must be on hand at the time of the application submission):

 - Cash on Hand (Liquid Assets) At Least 25% of total request amount match must be cash-on-hand at the time of the application, documented by bank statements showing restricted funds or city or county resolution*.
 Cash-on-hand may exceed 25% of the total match, but may never be less than 25% of the total match

 - Irrevocable Pledges (No more than 75% of the match) Must be auditable and received by the Grantee by June 30 following the July 1 award year.

 - Documented In-Kind Contributions (No more than 50% of the match) In-kind contributions must be itemized at the time of application, and the goods and services received and utilized by June 30 following the July 1 award year.
 In-Kind Contributions by the applicant are not eligible for match.

 Non-profit organizations must have all match complete and confirmed at the time of application.

-Municipalities and counties (public entities) must submit an executed copy of an approved resolution with the application package.
+*Municipalities and counties (public entities) must submit an executed copy of an approved resolution by a city or county commission with the application package.
 The resolution must include the dollar amount dedicated and available to the project if the grant is awarded and the date the funds will be available.
 The resolution must be dated and signed by the application deadline.
 Funding, as indicated by the resolution, must be made available within 90 days of state grant funding notification.
-A resolution or minutes by a city or county commission will fulfill the cash-on-hand portion of the local match.

 Restrictions on Matching Funds

-- Funds that are for General Operating Expenses (i.e. the Un-restricted column on the Statement of Activity page of the organization's audit) will not be allowed.
+- Funds that are for General Operating Expenses (i.e. the Un-restricted column on the Statement of Activity page of the organization's audit) will not be acceptable as match

 - Revenue from bond issues that have not been passed at the time of application will not be acceptable as match